ilyasergey/YSC4231/source/week-05-monitors.rst

 object associated with the corresponding lock.
 Once having released a lock this way, the thread A becomes `suspended`: it does not spin, but rather "sleeps" (the OS takes care of putting a thread to sleep and waking it up later).
-What happens next is an other thread (let's call it B) willing to acquire the lock gets access to the critical section and may work with it.
+What happens next is another thread (let's call it B) willing to acquire the lock gets access to the critical section and may work with it.
 Also, while it is in the critical section , B may call a method ``signal()`` on the same (shared) condition object.